Commentary for Friday, Feb 27, 2015 (

 will accept our email (no spam).

-hanks for keeping us up to date if you have moved or changed your email.
+you keeping us up to date when moving or changing your email.

 We believe our four flat screens downstairs with live independent pricing

 (BullionDesk.com) are unique in the United States.
 The walk-in cash trade

 can see in an instant the current prices of all bullion products and a

 daily graph illustrates the range of the markets on any given day.

 Yes - you can visit the store with cash and walk away with your product.
 Or

 you can bring product to the store and walk away with cash.

 In addition to our freshly ground coffee we offer complimentary cold bottled

 water, cokes and Snapple.
 We also provide fresh fruit in a transparent